viviRbi/vyNote/Maven-Sevlet-Sophia-QC.md

     - 503: Service unavailable

 ## Client/Server Architecture
-- A Client and a Server establish a connection according to a set of rules called a protocol.
+- A Client and a Server establish a connection according to a set of rules called a **protocol**.
 - [**HTTP**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) is a protocol which allows the fetching of resources, such as HTML documents.
     - It is the foundation of any data exchange on the Web and it is a **client-server protocol**, which means requests are initiated by the recipient, usually the Web browser (client).
 - *Describe the difference between **2 Tier**, **3 Tier**, **n-Tier** architecture*